Catering & Food Service SeminarFor your reference, we have posted information from the previous HCJ2026 seminar

 Kitchen Efficiency - Disruption or Evolution?
 Now is the Time to Decide

-Hattori Kogyo Executive Officer (Group Company) Hitomi Isotani Hattori Kogyo Sales Department West Japan Block Manager Masaichi Yamamoto (Language: Japanese)
+Hattori Industry Executive Officer (Group Company) Hitomi Isotani Hattori Industry Sales Department / West Japan Block Manager Shoichi Yamamoto (Language: Japanese)

 12:1012:50